amankumar100/How-to-use/Github Desktop.md

 It will automatically open Github

 ### Step 16: Add details about your contribution(title and description).
 Then click on pull request option.

+Note : Before clicking on pull request, if you want the maintainers/owners not to edit the changes of yours then remove the blue tick by clicking on "Allow edits by maintainers"  option beside the "Create pull request" option, otherwise don't click.
+Since my code is simple, I left it as it is.
+If they want they can change/rectify.
+Its optional and depends upon your choice.

+### Then click on create pull request.

 ![8](https://github.com/user-attachments/assets/daad58f1-8e93-4e2e-b687-dd574c22555c)

-### Step 17: It will show if there is any conflict or not. some may have test cases.
-If all passed then the maintainer or owner will merge the contribution after sometimes, if fails then go to the issue part of the page/code and resolve, then go to github desktop, same process, update commit changes and click on push origin.
+### Step 17: It will show if there is any conflict or not.
+Some may have test cases.
+If all passed then the maintainer or owner will merge the contribution after sometimes if they view and are satisfied from your contribution.

 ![9](https://github.com/user-attachments/assets/5f308edc-9a66-4e8f-a58a-d70ee4ec8ace)